vikashashok/offline-js/README.md

 ### [Getting started]()

-To learn how to [show that your progresive web app is offline or back online ](https://pwafire.org/developer/codelabs/pwa-offline-js), take this [codelab here](https://pwafire.org/developer/codelabs/pwa-offline-js) curated by PWA Fire Developers.
+To learn how to [show that your progresive web app is offline or back online,](https://pwafire.org/developer/codelabs/pwa-offline-js) take this [codelab here](https://pwafire.org/developer/codelabs/pwa-offline-js) curated by PWA Fire Developers.
 Happy learnining!